Enhancing collaboration with the local government

 As PEF pursues its strategic directions in the next three years, collaboration with different stakeholders, particularly the local government, will be vital for the success of its mission.

-In a webinar held on May 21, 2021, former Department of Interior and Local Government Undersecretary Austere Panadero and ex-Kalamansig Mayor Ronan Eugene Garcia discussed how the local governance systems work and shared ways by which civil society can start, manage and sustain partnerships with local government for development initiatives that address the needs of vulnerable sectors.
+In a webinar held on May 21, 2021, former Department of Interior and Local Government Undersecretary Austere Panadero and former Kalamansig Mayor Ronan Eugene Garcia discussed how the local governance systems work and shared ways by which civil society can start, manage and sustain partnerships with local government for development initiatives that address the needs of vulnerable sectors.

 Aligning priorities, building relationships for collaboration